 If you have submitted a grievance then the employer will often want to pay you off rather than spend time and money investigating your complaint.
-Why not copy some of our grievance letter templates.
-This is also a good way to flush out the employer’s defence in writing before you resign, which allows you to hone your claim later if you have to go to Tribunal.
+(You could use some of our grievance letter templates for this.)
+It is also a good way to flush out the employer’s defence in writing before you resign, which allows you to hone your claim later if you have to go to Tribunal.

 If you approach your company with specialist lawyers on board, then you will probably receive a lot more money because your employer will realise that you might take them to tribunal therefore they had better take you seriously.
 Furthermore, the right lawyers would present your case in the strongest possible light.